Professional Reviews

 You can also pay a little extra with each FamiSafe family plan to add Geonection to it — a separate mobile app for iOS and Android that adds GPS tracking to your kid’s device.
 I think this is a cool inclusion, and I like how it lets you track an iOS device from an Android phone (something you can’t usually do) — but I think FamiSafe’s built-in location tracking works really well anyway, so I don’t think you need to add Geonection to your device.

-Overall, all of the FamiSafe options are good for small families.
-That said, if you need to protect more than 10 devices, I’d recommend Norton Family or Bark, as they both come with unlimited device coverage.
-However, each FamiSafe premium plan is backed with a 7 day money-back guarantee, and the annual plan includes a 3-day free trial.
+Overall, all of the FamiSafe options are good for small families, and the annual plan is good for large families.
+Each FamiSafe premium plan is backed with a 7-day money-back guarantee, and the annual plan includes a 3-day free trial.

 FamiSafe Installation & Setup

-FamiSafe offers a parental control app for Windows, Mac, Android, Chromebook, iOS, and Kindle Fire.
-For the parental controls to work, however, you need to download a separate parents app on iOS or Android (or use FamiSafe’s web-based dashboard on your computer).
-These apps allow you to create rules and set restrictions.
-It took me less than a minute to install FamiSafe and create a kid’s profile on my Windows 11 computer — but it took longer on my mobile device as I had to allow several permissions, including location and administrator privileges.
+FamiSafe offers a kids app for all of the top operating systems, including Android, iOS, Windows, macOS, ChromeOS, and Kindle.
+In addition, it has a separate parental control app for Android and iOS, and a web-based version you access through your browser.
+It took me less than a minute to install FamiSafe and create a kid’s profile on my Windows 11 computer — but it took longer on my mobile device, as I had to allow several permissions, including location and administrator privileges.

 Apps for Kids Apps for Parents

-Android, Windows, macOS, Chromebook, Kindle Fire, iOS Android, iOS, web browsers (Firefox, Chrome, Safari, Edge)
+Android, iOS, Windows, macOS, ChromeOS, Kindle Android, iOS, web browsers (Firefox, Chrome, Safari, Edge)

 FamiSafe Parental App Installation & Setup